Visit Douarnenez

 Tristan Island

-Jewels of Douarnenez located 300m from the coast, Tristan Island offers 7 hectares of vegetation preserved by the Coastal Conservatory.
+The jewel of Douarnenez, 300m from the coast, Ile Tristan offers 7 hectares of vegetation preserved by the Conservatoire du Littoral.
 It is accessible at low tide, and offers a great little walk.
 (Please note, picnicking on the island is prohibited).

 Check the transit times for a free visit on the Douarnenez town hall website

-The island could be the submerged part of the famous city of Ys, engulfed by the waves, a legend of which we find traces until Quimper .
-It is also said that somewhere here lies the tomb of the two lovers Tristan and Iseult.
+The island could be the submerged part of the famous city of Ys, swallowed up by the waves, a legend whose traces can be found as far away as Quimper.
+It is also said that somewhere here lies the tomb of the two lovers Tristan and Isolde.

 You can admire several historic buildings (18th century guardhouse, fort dating from 1862, former cannery) and an exotic garden, the work of the last Parisian owners who made it a fashionable holiday resort.